Photostat copy of diaries of Benjamin Bennett Leane, 1915-1916 - Part 30

 fire from a machine gun,

-but after shells now
+but after shells you

-don't allow to worry about
+don't seem to worry about

 mere bullets very much.